greenelab/meta-review/content/response-to-reviewers.md

 We discussed this point in [GH131](https://github.com/greenelab/meta-review/issues/131) and addressed it in [GH169](https://github.com/greenelab/meta-review/pull/169).
 While we found a number of "mega papers" in the fields of physics and biology, we were unable to quantify how many authors of those papers were able to participate in the process of discussing, drafting, and composing the final articles (versus e.g., conceptualizing the process, collecting or analyzing the data, and so on).
-In fact, more than one press release related to those articles note the difficulty "[merging author lists](https://www.nature.com/news/physics-paper-sets-record-with-more-than-5-000-authors-1.17567)" and disagreements about authorship.
+In fact, more than one press release related to those articles note the difficulty in "[merging author lists](https://www.nature.com/news/physics-paper-sets-record-with-more-than-5-000-authors-1.17567)" and disagreements about authorship.
 Manubot allows each author—and other interested parties—the ability to contribute in a way that other platforms do not.
 To that end, we've added a paragraph in the Authorship section addressing this point.